rlabayo/frontend-portfolio/README.md

     <h1>Rhea Labayo</h1>
 </div>

-<p align="center" style="font-size:16px;">I'm a Software Engineer specializing in building websites. <br/> I'm a passionate full stack web developer from the Philippines, my passion is to deliver a functional and a good looking website.
-I am also open to learn new web development tools so that I can deliver more powerful websites.</p>
+<p align="center" style="font-size:16px;">I'm a Software Engineer specializing in building websites.
+I'm a passionate full-stack web developer from the Philippines, and my goal is to deliver functional and visually appealing websites.
+I am also eager to learn new web development tools to create even more powerful websites.</p>

 <br />
 <h2>About the Project</h2>

 <p>
     You will learn about my skill and experiences in this website.
-To know more about me you can click the <a href="https://rhealabayo.com/" alt="Portfolio website" style="text-decoration:none;font-weight:bold;color:black;">link</a> to my portfolio website.
+To know more about me you can click the <a href="https://rhealabayo.site/" alt="Portfolio website" style="text-decoration:none;font-weight:bold;color:black;">link</a> to my portfolio.
 </p>

 <div aling="center">